Blue Knob State Park: Recreation

-The resort
+Resort

-Blue Knob All Seasons Resort is on Blue Knob the second highest mountain in Pennsylvania.
-The resort was opened on the site of a former military base.
-The resort includes 36 trails on slopes for skiing, snow boarding and tubing, a golf course, trails for mountain biking and cross-country skiing.
-It is open year-round.
-The lodge provides year-round accommodations with tennis courts and a swimming pool.
+Blue Knob All Seasons Resort is open year-round.
+Amenities include skiing, cross-country skiing, snow boarding, tubing, mountain biking, a golf course, a swimming pool and a lodge.

+The resort was once the site of a military base.
+The Gauthier family acquired the property in 1983.
+Sustainable Hospitality and Development purchased it in 2017.

 Swimming

 There is a swimming pool at the park that is separate from the pool at the resort.
 It opens Memorial Day weekend and closes Labor Day weekend.
 The hours of operation are 11:00 am until 7:00 pm.
 Lifeguards are provided.

 Picnics

 There are three picnic areas at Blue Knob State Park with over 200 picnic tables.
 Mowery Hollow and Burnt House picnic areas are open year-round.
 Willow Springs picnic area opens the weekend before Memorial Day and closes the day after Thanksgiving.

 Camping

 Blue Knob State Park has a campground with 45 sites, 43 of which have connections to an electrical supply.
 43 sites will accommodate tents or campers.
 Two of the sites are walk-in only.
 The campground has running water, a sanitary dump station, modern restrooms and a playground.

 A group of cabins, built and used by the CCC, is available for rent by large groups.
 The cabin area has a large dining hall and kitchen area and a shower house.